salamann/twitter_aichi_covid19/README.md

 # twitter_aichi_covid19
-twitter bot speaking about the number of covid 19 patients in aichi
+This is a twitter bot speaking about the number of covid 19 patients in aichi.
+The twitter account is [aichi_covid19](https://twitter.com/AichiCovid19).